 around them, even when they are rolled into a ball or cannot see.

 Hedgehogs will often perceive movement as danger unless they are completely relaxed with their surroundings.

-You must listen carefully and observe the hedgehog’s behavior to clearly understand what your pet is trying
+must listen carefully and observe the hedgehog’s behavior to clearly understand what your pet is trying to communicate.

 Different people can describe each noise that a hedgehog makes in different terms.

 little or no attention on your part such as the squeaking or chirping of new babies.
 Other sounds such as clicking or popping

 should be a clear sign to you that your hedgehog is in defense mode and you need to change how you are handling your pet.

 Chirping/Squeaking- this sound is often the first indication of new babies.

 contentment.•Purring or Whistling – sign of contentment.
 You know your hedgehog is truly enjoying your company